gewure/C/README.md

   This example shows why in C one can't simply return an dynamicaly long string from a function it explains call-by-reference, dynamical allocation with malloc, and defunct returning utilizing the popular local-scope mistake

-#intToBin.c
+# intToBin.c
-  Simple reading of programm argument, parsing it from char* to int using itoa(..), then converting it to a binary-string with a  function by call-by-reference.
+  Simple reading of programm argument, parsing it from char ptr to int using itoa(..), then converting it to a binary-string with a  function by call-by-reference.